nanfzq0087/EconML/data_pipeline/README.md

 ## data_pipline
 This parts covers the entire pipeline from data acquisition to pre-training, providing detailed analysis and visualization for each step.
-The example will use SPX stock price.
+This is an example of SPX stock price data.

-### Download the data
+### 📈Download the data
 ```bash
 python3 download_data.py --ticker ^GSPC --period max --interval 1d
 ```